-Aaron Hernandez was a former professional football player who earned All-American honors at the University of Florida and established himself as a quality NFL tight end for the New England Patriots.
+Aaron Hernandez was a football player who earned All-American honors at the University of Florida and established himself as a quality NFL tight end for the New England Patriots.
 However, his promising career was derailed when he was arrested and charged with the first-degree murder of semi-pro football player Odin Lloyd in June 2013.
 In May 2014, Hernandez was indicted in connection with two murders related to a drive-by shooting in 2012.
 He was convicted of first-degree murder in the Lloyd case in April 2015.
 Just days after being acquitted of the 2012 murder charges, he committed suicide in his jail cell on April 19, 2017.
 Following his death, a judge erased his 2013 murder conviction, abiding by Massachusetts case law which calls for convictions to be vacated if the defendant dies before an appeal can be heard.
 Later that year, it was revealed the former football player had been suffering from an advanced form of the degenerative brain disease CTE.

 Early Years and College

 Aaron Josef Hernandez was born on November 6, 1989, in Bristol, Connecticut.
-He played basketball for Bristol Central High School and an AAU team coached by University of Connecticut's women's coach Geno Auriemma, but he was clearly marked for gridiron success.
+He played basketball for Bristol Central High School and an AAU team coached by the University of Connecticut's women's coach Geno Auriemma, but he was clearly marked for gridiron success.
 He earned first-team All-State honors after leading his team to the 2006 Central Connecticut Conference Southern Division Championship, though his senior year was marred by the untimely death of his father after complications from routine hernia surgery.

 Hernandez became a star tight end at the University of Florida.
 At 6'2" and 245 pounds, he was a sturdy blocker, but also possessed the soft hands and breakaway speed of a wide receiver.
 He was an honorable mention All-American for the 2008 team that won the National Championship and named a Consensus All-American the following year, and his 111 catches across three collegiate seasons marked a school record for tight ends.